pmundot/Exercise_Classification/README.md

 There are 3 inputs for the program:

-1.  -i `input_file`: the path to the video or photo to be classified.
+1.  `-i input_file`: the path to the video or photo to be classified.
-2.  -o `output_file`: the name of the saved image you would like to classify.
+2.  `-o output_file`: the name of the image you would like to classify and save.
 If left blank, the image will not be saved and will only be shown.
+You must enter file type as well.
-3.  -l `layer`: which of 4 layers to choose from.
+3.  `-l layer`: which of 4 layers to choose from.
 The 4 layers are:
    - `Default`: which is only the classification name.
    - `Angles`: which shows the angles on images.
    - `Skeleton`: which shows the Mediapipe format.